 How could I?
 My boys make me a better mother.
 They make me try harder, for them.
 To show them that no matter what we face in life, we can battle through it.
 As long as we’re being honest about what we are dealing with, and how we feel.

-Besides, bipolar disorder doesn’t define me a parent.
+Besides, bipolar disorder doesn’t define me as a parent.
 It’s a struggle I go through, and it’s something I will have to deal with for the rest of my life.
 But it does not make me a bad parent.
 In fact, I think it makes me stronger.
 It lets me know that my imperfections are a part of who I am, but they don’t dictate how I choose to live my life.
-And I live my life for them, because that’s what being a parent is all about.
+And I live my life for them because that’s what being a parent is all about.